-Starting January 1, 2024, new legislation requires pharmacies to affix a fluorescent orange sticker or label with black ink that says "DANGER TO CHILDREN KEEP OUT OF REACH" on any container or packaging in which an opioid drug or schedule II, III, IV, or V controlled substance is sold or dispensed.
-It also requires the DCP commissioner to adopt regulations and implement policies and procedures to provide guidance to pharmacies in implementing the new law (PA 23-100, § 1, effective upon passage).
+Legislation enacted in 2023 requires pharmacies to affix a fluorescent orange sticker or label with black ink that says "DANGER TO CHILDREN KEEP OUT OF REACH" on any container or packaging in which an opioid drug or Schedule II, III, IV, or V controlled substance is sold or dispensed.
+It also requires the DCP commissioner to adopt regulations and implement policies and procedures to provide guidance to pharmacies in implementing the new law (PA 23-100, § 1, codified at CGS § 20-636).